AntonVoitsekhivskyi-okta/okta-storage-swift/README.md

 ### `getStoredKeys(biometricPrompt:accessGroup:)`

 Retrieves previously stored keys from the keychain.
 Additionally method expects optional `prompt` message for the keychain item stored behind a biometric factor.
 Use `accessGroup` to access shared keychain items between apps.
 > * Note: Similarly to `getData` function, iOS will show native Touch ID or Face ID message view in case of biometrics enabled storage.
 It means that function may be blocked and wait for the user's action.
-It is advised to call  `getStoredKeys` function in a background thread
+It is advised to call  `getStoredKeys` function in a background thread.

 ```swift
 DispatchQueue.global().async {